 Need to register your child in the 2nd grade of ASO (General Secondary Education), BSO (Vocational Secondary Education), KSO (Artistic Secondary Education) or TSO (Technical Secondary Education)?
 Or in a higher grade perhaps?
-Go to the school between 24 April and 9 May 2019 and register your child.
+Go to the school between 13 And 28 May 2020 and register your child.
 Pupils with a Dutch-speaking parent will enjoy priority in this instance, for up to 55% of the places.
 Brothers and sisters of pupils, children of members of staff, GOK and non-GOK pupils do not qualify for priority.

 Which documents should I take with me when I go to register my child?